-Graph Engine (GE) is a distributed, in-memory, large graph processing engine, underpinned by a strongly-typed RAM store and a general computation engine.
+Graph Engine (GE) is a distributed in-memory data processing engine, underpinned by a strongly-typed RAM store and a general distributed computation engine.

 The distributed RAM store provides a globally addressable high-performance key-value store over a cluster of machines.
 Through the RAM store, GE enables the fast random data access power over a large distributed data set.

 The capability of fast data exploration and distributed parallel computing makes GE a natural large graph processing platform.
 GE supports both low-latency online query processing and high-throughput offline analytics on billion-node large graphs.

 Schema does matter when we need to process data efficiently.
 Strongly-typed data modeling is crucial for compact data storage, fast data access, and clear data semantics.

 GE is good at managing billions of run-time objects of varied sizes.
 One byte counts as the number of objects goes large.
 GE provides fast memory allocation and efficient memory reallocation with high memory utilization ratios.